Top Ten Fictional Weasels

 1 Smarty Weasel (Who Framed Roger Rabbit?)

-Be honest: you'd never have guessed the number one spot on my original version, right?
+Be honest: you wouldn't have guessed the number one spot on my original list, right?

-Even though it might surprise you a lot, I like Smarty Weasel quite a lot (SPOILER: and the fact that he dies in such a definite way unlike the other four Patrol weasels whose ghosts propably still are around is the only thing about this maginificent movie I'd change).
+Even though it might surprise you, I like Smarty Weasel quite a lot.
+(SPOILER: The fact that he dies in such a definite way, unlike the other four Patrol weasels whose ghosts are probably still around, is the only thing about this magnificent movie I'd change.)

-He has something that's just awesomely psychotic and sadistic, which combined to the fact that he appears as the most classy and collected of the pack has something morbidly fun.
+He has something that's just awesomely psychotic and sadistic.
+Combined with his appearance as the most classy and collected of the pack, it makes him morbidly fun.

 Think about this: